MarioMatschgi/MarioMatschgi/README.md

 ## With what tools do i code?
 For games I use [Unity](https://unity.com) and [JetBrains Rider](https://www.jetbrains.com/rider/), for websites [VisualStudio Code](https://code.visualstudio.com), for my bots [PyCharm](https://www.jetbrains.com/pycharm/) and for my plugins [InteliJ](https://www.jetbrains.com/idea/) and [Eclipse](https://www.jetbrains.com/idea/)

+# 🔭 Projects
+> You can have a look into some of my projects on my website, [Programario](http://programario.bplaced.net).

 # 💬 How can you get in touch with me?
 - Discord: Matschgi#7830